subramanyammolleti/subramanyammolleti.github.io/about.md

 </p>

 I have Done Bachelor of Technology in Computer Science at [JNTUK](http://www.jntuk.edu.in/).
-Currently i'm looking for a full time [Oppurtunity in Software Development](http://in.linkedin.com/in/subramanyammolleti).
+Currently i'm looking for a full time [Opportunity in Software Development](http://in.linkedin.com/in/subramanyammolleti).

 I'm interested in *Open Source, Linux and Algorithms.*